pyOpenSci/software-peer-review/how-to/editor-in-chief-guide.md

 During the review, you may encounter challenges that require resolution.

-* For **technical issues** such as repository access, GitHub integration, or platform problems, post in the `#pyos-infrastructure` Slack channel where our technical team can assist you.
+* For **technical issues** such as repository access, GitHub integration, or platform problems, post in the `#pyos-maintainers-infrastructure` Slack channel where our technical team can assist you.

 * For **behavior concerns** including unprofessional communication, harassment, or guideline violations, use our [pyOpenSci Code of Conduct](https://www.pyopensci.org/handbook/CODE_OF_CONDUCT.html) as guidance.
 Follow the Code of Conduct reporting procedures and notify the Peer Review Lead of the issue.